 - Long Life Eyebrow (Shou Mei): Mostly grown in China’s Guangxi and Fujian provinces, it is harvested later than White Peony and Silver Needle white teas, giving it a darker flavor and color.

-Native to the Yunnan province in China, it is a fermented tea that was traditionally used as a medicine in Asia.
+Native to the Yunnan province in China, this is a fermented tea that was traditionally used as a medicine in Asia.
 Also known as pu‘er, its flavor profile is earthy and rich.

 Popular pu-erh teas include: